Public Affairs Case Study: Balancing Freedom of Information against Operational Security

 09:22 – Using access to newsmakers and other military public affairs officers as a way to influence the media coverage that gets generated.

 11:44 – The mandate of United States Marine Corps public affairs.

 12:41 – Pulling Geraldo Rivera out of the desert during Operation Iraqi Freedom for compromising operational security and the more challenging aspects of balancing the American public’s right to know against operational and national security now and in the distant future.

 14:41 – The single biggest lesson that all Marine officers learn.

 16:06 –How a conservative, command and control style organization like the US Marines Corps manages social media engagement.

-18:34 — Casey Peterson asks if social media has replaced the letter home and if the Marines are monitoring that information for loose lips.
+18:34 — Casey Peterson asks if social media has replaced the letter home and if the Marines monitor that information for operational security.

-20:06 – The role of a public affairs officer and leadership in monitoring social media conversations, the pervasiveness of digital media in lives of service members today and the Abu Ghraib prison photos scandal as a case study for when things go wrong.
+20:06 – The role of a public affairs officer and leadership in monitoring social media conversations, the pervasiveness of social media in the lives of service members today, and the Abu Ghraib prison photo scandal at GITMO as a crisis management case study for when things go wrong.

 22:18 – Getting the good and the bad news out as quickly as possible.

 23:12 – The prospect of living up to the motto “every Marine a spokesperson” by making laptops and handhelds standard issue.